RicardoLima17/GMIT1/README.md

 ## 2-Secondstring.py week 03
-<p>1- Write a program that takes asks a user to input a string and outputs every second letter in reverse order.</p>
+<p>1- Write a program that takes asks a user to input a string and outputs every second letter in reverse order.<br>Reverse() is an inbuilt method in Python programming language that reverses objects of list in place.
+Returns: The reverse() method does not return any value but reverse the given object from the list.</p>

 ### Code
 <p><b>#type:  The quick brown fox jumps over the lazy dog.</b><br>sentence = input("Type a sentence that you want reversed:")</p>